Bedrock-OSS/regolith/docs/_pages/docs/getting_started/introduction.md

 With this filter turned on, you can place `.psd` files directly into `RP/textures/*` folder!
 By the time your files reach `com.mojang`, the photoshop files will be replaced by a normal images -Minecraft won't know the difference!

-You can write filters in Python, Javescript, Java, or any other language, using our shell integration, or select from the list of pre-written standard and community filters.
+You can write filters in Python, Javescript, Nim, Java, or any other language, using our shell integration, or select from the list of pre-written standard and community filters.

 ## Regolith Use Cases